eigr/eigr.github.io/eigr_io/blog/2023-12-03-distributed-elixir-made-easy.md

 Spawn emerges as the driving force behind a newfound sense of agility and innovation.
 It liberates you from the burdensome aspects of infrastructure management, allowing you to redirect your focus towards what truly matters – crafting innovative solutions.
 Step into a future where complexities dissolve, and your journey into agile and innovative Elixir development begins with a resounding hello!

-If you choose to go down that path, you would need to address the following challenges:
+If you choose to go down that path, you will need to face at least the following challenges:

 - Ensuring proper handling of connections between multiple nodes in your Erlang cluster.
 - Ensuring reliable and synchronized data rollouts to avoid message or state loss during instances rolling out.